mozilla/addons-linter/docs/third-party-libraries.md

 ### jQuery < 3.0

-jQuery versions older than 3.0 are no longer allowed in extensinos.
+jQuery versions older than 3.0 are no longer allowed in extensions.
 These versions are not supported by the jQuery team and may contain security vulnerabilities.